 Determine if the main buyers in the area are young families, couples, singles, retirees, or other buy types, and what kind of maintenance level they prefer in their homes.
 You also want to know if they pay more for luxury fittings and fixtures or whether more budget offerings will be the best value for money choices for you when renovating.

-Attend open houses and auctions and read up on sale prices online to discover what properties are selling at what prices.
+Attend open houses and auctions.
+Also read up on sale prices online to discover what properties are selling at what prices.
 Plus, it pays to get to know realtors who specialize in your location.
 Ask them about the market, trends, what’s worth investing in, and so on.
 Learning about pricing will help you better negotiate the purchase price and understand when to snap a good deal up.

 Find a Reliable Team of Contractors